Pay As You Go EAP Australia | Flexible Australian EAP

 What is a Pay-As-You-Go EAP?

 A pay as you go EAP is pretty much what it sounds like.
-Instead of locking into a large annual contract that bundles everything upfront, you pay per session as your employees use the service alongside a small annual subscription to cover platform access and administration, but nothing like the hefty per-head fees that come with traditional EAP pricing.
+Instead of locking into a large annual contract that bundles everything upfront, you pay per session as your employees use the support services alongside a small annual subscription to cover administration, but nothing like the hefty per-head fees that come with traditional EAP pricing.

 No paying for sessions that never get booked.
 No unused credits rolling off at the end of the year.
 Just support that's there when someone needs it, billed when they use it.